plashchynski/UoL-CM1040-webdev-datvis/README.md

 3. Complete the `mapPayGapToHeight()` method.
 Look at how `mapYearToWidth()` works.
+   - Check that the y-axis tick labels are drawn correctly.

 4. Complete the `line()` function in the `draw()` method to plot the pay gap over time.
 You will need to use both `mapYearToWidth()` and